typelevel/cats/docs/datatypes/chain.md

 ## How it works

-`Chain` is implemented as a simple unbalanced binary tree ADT with four cases: an empty `Chain` with no elements, a singleton `Chain` with exactly one element, a concatenation of two chains, or a wrapper for another collection.
+`Chain` is implemented as a simple unbalanced binary tree ADT with four cases: an empty `Chain` with no elements, a singleton `Chain` with exactly one element, a concatenation of two chains, or a wrapper for a @:api(scala.collection.immutable.Seq).

 In code it looks like this: